LazaUK/AzureBot-Covid19FAQ/README.md

 11. Now, in "Step 5", you can click "Create your KB" button, to setup your knowledge base and populate it with the data from the configured sources;
 ![Step1.11](/images/step1_11.png)

-12. Once created, you will see a window like this with the content of your new KB.
+12. Once created, you will see a window like this with the content of your new KB;
 ![Step1.12](/images/step1_12.png)

-13. You may test bot's knowledge base, by clicking "->Test" button, then typing your question and pressing "Enter".
+13. You may test bot's knowledge base, by clicking "->Test" button, then typing your question and pressing "Enter";
 ![Step1.13](/images/step1_13.png)

-14. If happy with your bot's answers, click "Save and train", then switch to "Publish" tab and click "Publish" button.
+14. If happy with your bot's answers, click "Save and train", then switch to "Publish" tab and click "Publish" button;
 ![Step1.14](/images/step1_14.png)

-15. In the new window, click "Create Bot" button.
+15. In the new window, click "Create Bot" button;
 ![Step1.15](/images/step1_15.png)

-16. You will be re-directed to your Azure subscription, where you can set the pricing tier of your Azure Bot Service to **F0** (free one) and the click "Create" button.
+16. You will be re-directed to your Azure subscription, where you can set the pricing tier of your Azure Bot Service to **F0** (free one) and the click "Create" button;
 ![Step1.16](/images/step1_16.png)

 17. Once Web App Bot is deployed in Azure, you may verify its functionality by selecting "Test in Web Chat" in the left navigation bar and then typing your messages in the Test window.